zeroisinfinity/witsense-isaac-yolov8/Solution_document.md

 ### ✅ End-to-End Test
 Moving objects in Isaac Sim → Immediate update in OpenCV window → Proves full pipeline works.

-**Note:** Cylinder/sphere don't trigger detections because they're not in COCO dataset (80 classes like person, car, bottle).
-But the **pipeline processes correctly** - proven by:
-- Live image display
-- No errors
-- Frame processing at 30 FPS

 ---